AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-13.md

 By embracing parallelism, minimizing data movement, managing resources effectively, and planning for change, data engineers can build pipelines that not only meet today’s demands but are ready for tomorrow’s challenges.

-In the next post, we’ll look at how DevOps principles apply to data engineering—covering CI/CD, infrastructure as code, and the tools that support reliable and automated data deployments.
+In the next post, we’ll look at how DevOps principles apply to data engineering - covering CI/CD, infrastructure as code, and the tools that support reliable and automated data deployments.